 - c.
-Completion of at least eight (8) hours of Professional Development, - d.
-Physician's reference and immunization information.

-C. Requirements for emergency assistants

-- 1. Emergency assistant must be at least eighteen (18) years of age. - 2.
-Prior to initial Department approval of being an assistant, the individual must show evidence of having successfully completed the following: - a.
-A comprehensive background check, as outlined in § 7.2.1 (B) of this Part - b.
-Physician's reference and immunization information
+A comprehensive background check, as outlined in § 2.2.1(B) of this Part. - d.
+Completion of at least sixteen (16) hours of Professional Development, - e.
+Physician's reference and immunization information. - C. Requirements for emergency assistants - 1.
+Emergency Assistant must be at least eighteen (18) years of age. - 2.
+Prior to initial Department approval of being an Assistant, the individual must show evidence of having successfully completed the following: - a.
+A comprehensive background check, as outlined in § 2.2.1(B) of this Part. - b.
+Current certification under the most recent guidelines of the American Heart Association in: - (1) Pediatric Cardiopulmonary Resuscitation (CPR) - (AA) Initial CPR certification must be done in person. - (BB) CPR recertification may be done in person or online. - (2) Pediatric First Aid